 CSOSA collaborated with the requester community regarding referrals, processing times, and the FOIA regulations.
-The meeting was very successful.
-We were able to provide informative information on the FOIA process and agreed to continue to have future meetings.
-CSOSA also reduced the backlog by 92%, which was a total of 52 backlogged requests in FY17.
-The number is now down to zero (0) in FY 19.
+The collaboration results were very successful.
+We were able to provide informative information on the FOIA process.
+CSOSA also reduced the backlog by 100%, which was a total of 4 backlogged requests in FY18.
+CSOSA currently does not have a backlog.